EIectricalinjuryStudies/Electrical-Injury/README.md

 # hello-world
-Where the understanding of repeated exposure to high-field electrical injury begins
+Where understanding pathophysiology of repeated exposure to high-field electricity begins